ahrampy/Flipcamp/README.md

 * Google Maps API
 * Amazon AWS S3*

 Flipcamp was built with a Ruby on Rails framework, utilizing PostgresSQL for organized data storage, and the React and Redux libraries for dynamic frontend, single-page app navigation and interactivity.
-It includes the Google Maps API and is planned to fully integrate Amazon Web Services' S3 photo storage to allow image uploading without impacting site performance.
+It includes the Google Maps API and is planned to fully integrate Amazon Web Services S3 photo storage to allow image uploading without impacting site performance.

 ## Features